Categories

 Ensemble category

-• Ensembles are to perform one or two pieces of their choice.
+• Ensembles are to perform two pieces of their choice.

-• The total performance time must within the following duration (including breaks between pieces):
+• The total performance time must fall within the following duration (including breaks between pieces):

 Category A 9 – 12 minutes